RisingTechOSS/android_packages_apps_Personalizations/README.md

 Github download link: https://github.com/sunilpaulmathew/Translator/releases

-Thank you for taking interest in translating ricedroid to your language, Bless you!
+Thank you for taking interest in translating risingOS to your language, Bless you!

 -mnri